 Depending on criticality of the monitored AtoN, it is advisable to perform risk analysis for the communications links used, considering effect of downtime, general development in technology, and level of control (private versus public networks), the necessity of using duplicated (redundant) communication links should be estimated.

 A monitoring system should be able to obtain integrity statistics for availability verification of communications links in use.
-This would assist in management of communications links.
+This would assist in the performance monitoring of the communications links.

 Cost Effectiveness

-Cost effectiveness should be analysed, in particular, the lifetime running costs should be modelled for the complete system against predicted availability.
+Cost effectiveness should be analysed, in particular, the lifetime running, maintenance and management costs should be modelled for the complete system against predicted availability.

 Transfer Delays

 It is advisable to consider typical and worst-case message transfer delays (latency) exhibited by the selected communication link against the operational requirements.

+Cyber security approach

+When considering the design of the infrastructure and communications medium, a cyber-security risk assessment should be done, with the mitigating actions adopted.
+It is often easier to consider cyber security at the outset, rather than adding it on at the end.

+Control – General Issues

+The control method options are more limited to an attendant / keeper of via remote telemetry.

+This is an option that can be adopted to enhance the security of the AtoN systems through allowing the facility to reset, force on or force off equipment as the demand requires.
+This action needs to be prompt with the relevant feedback on time basis to avoid repeat actions.

-OBJECTIVES OF RCMSPurpose
+OBJECTIVES OF RCMS

+Monitoring should be one topic in the field of operating AtoNs and operating AtoNs is a topic in the field of the information system.
+Information system consists broadly of AtoN database, design of AtoNs, management of navigational data (publications, chart corrections etc.).
+Operating of AtoNs is creating and management of suitable environment for the user in the real space.

+Monitoring is a tool for achieving, assessing and measuring the result, more generally for ensuring the operation of AtoNs.
+As the document is about monitoring it has to be monitoring-centered but wider view of information system should still be integrated in it to show the place of monitoring in the landscape of AtoNs.

+The main purpose of the remote monitoring is not to collect data on events but rather forecast the events based on some measurable values (battery voltage, antenna current, level of signal etc.).

+Purpose

 When considering a remote control and monitoring system it is necessary to identify the purpose and use of the system.
 Questions, which arise, include:

-why monitor?in the organization to monitor one hundred percent of the network?
+Why monitor?

+What is the importance of the AtoN to be monitor?

-Is it necessary to prioritise particular AtoNs according to their level of criticality in the network to be monitored?
+Is it necessary to prioritise particular AtoN`s according to their level of criticality in the network to be monitored?

-Whatis the importance of the AtoN to be monitor?
+What is the quantity of the existing and potential future AtoN to monitor?

+Is a local or service wide RCMS required?

 What equipment and systems should be monitored and to what level (system components, number of parameters)?

 What are the monitoring intervals and tolerable transfer delay?